-Our performance and value are subject to risks associated with our real estate assets.
+Our performance and value are subject to risks associated with our real estate assets and with the real estate industry.

-Our economic performance and the value of our real estate assets, and consequently the value of your investment, are subject to the risk that if our office, industrial, and hotel properties do not generate revenues sufficient to meet our operating expenses, including debt service and capital expenditures, our cash flow and ability to pay dividends to you will be adversely affected.
-The following factors, among others, may adversely affect the revenues generated by our office, industrial, and hotel properties:
+Our economic performance and the value of our real estate assets, and consequently the value of our securities, are subject to the risk that if our office, industrial, and hotel properties do not generate revenues sufficient to meet our operating expenses, including debt service and capital expenditures, our cash flow and ability to pay distributions to our securityholders will be adversely affected.
+The following factors, among others, may adversely affect the revenues generated by our office, industrial and hotel properties:

-- . downturns in the national and local economic climate; - . competition from other office, industrial, hotel and other commercial buildings; - local real estate market conditions, such as oversupply or reduction in demand for office, industrial, hotel or other commercial space; - . vacancies or inability to rent spaces on favorable terms; and - increased operating costs, including insurance premiums, utilities, and real estate taxes.

-Significant expenditures associated with each investment, such as debt service payments, real estate taxes, insurance and maintenance costs are generally not reduced when circumstances cause a reduction in revenues from a property.
+- o downturns in the national, regional and local economic climate; - o competition from other office, hotel and other commercial buildings; - o local real estate market conditions, such as oversupply or reduction in demand for office, hotel or other commercial space; - o changes in interest rates and availability of financing; - o vacancies, changes in market rental rates and the need to periodically repair, renovate and relet space; - o increased operating costs, including insurance premiums, utilities, real estate taxes, and heightened security costs; - o civil disturbances, earthquakes and other natural disasters, or terrorist acts or acts of war which may result in uninsured or underinsured losses; - o significant expenditures associated with each investment, such as debt service payments, real estate taxes, insurance and maintenance costs which are generally not reduced when circumstances cause a reduction in revenues from a property; and - o ability to collect rents from tenants.